-Quality (Grade Point Average Requirements for Federal Aid)
+Qualitative (Grade Point Average)

-Students must maintain cumulative grade point average (GPA) of at least 2.0 to remain in good standing.
+Students must maintain a cumulative grade point average (GPA) of at least 2.0 to remain in good standing.
 Financial aid GPA's will be monitored at the end of each term.
-A student whose cumulative GPA falls below a 2.0 is placed on financial aid warning for the next term.
+A student whose cumulative GPA falls below a 2.0 is placed on Financial Aid Warning for their next term of enrollment.
 This will allow a student one term to increase the GPA to the satisfactory level.
-If, after one term, the GPA remains below 2.0, financial aid eligibility will be lost (placed on financial aid probation) until bringing the cumulative GPA back to the 2.0 level.
-Students may receive aid while on warning, but will not receive aid while on probation.
+If, after one term, the GPA remains below 2.0, the student will be placed on Financial Aid Suspension and eligibility will be lost until the cumulative GPA has been brought back to at least a 2.0 level.
+Students may receive aid while on Financial Aid Warning, but will not receive aid while on Financial Aid Suspension.

-Quantity (Completion Rate for all aid)
+Quantitative (Completion Rate)